A glowing (but mini) harvest moon will light up Friday the 13th

 Why does it look reddish-orange sometimes?

 Like the sun when it sets and rises, the moon looks redder the closer to the horizon it gets.
-That's because red light waves pass through the atmosphere.
-So when it makes its descent through the sky to the horizon, most of the blue light waves have been removed, according to the Cornell University astronomy department.
+That's because light photons travel through more atmosphere when the moon is at the horizon, compared to overhead.
+Particles in the atmosphere scatter blue light while letting red light pass through, so the effect is amplified when the moon is at the horizon, according to the Cornell University astronomy department.

 When can I see it?